UniMath/agda-unimath/src/commutative-algebra/poset-of-radical-ideals-commutative-rings.lagda.md

-# The poset of radical ideals in commutative rings
+# The poset of radical ideals of a commutative ring

 ```agda
 module commutative-algebra.poset-of-radical-ideals-commutative-rings where